RWS/studio-api-docs/apiconcepts/translationmemory/language_resource_templates.md

 Add a New Class
 ----
 Start by adding a new class called `ServerLanguageResourceTemplates` to your project.
-This class should contain the functionality to retrieve existing field templates and create new templates.
+This class should contain the functionality to retrieve existing language resource templates and create new ones.

 Retrieve the Available Language Resources Templates
 ----